For I am about to do something new.

 All have come forth from your hand.

-While we trust that your purposes have always been at work each day,
+While we trust that your purposes have

 Sometimes it has seemed difficult to understand and appreciate